GregoriBrunoFelicio/G-Sharp/README.md

 ## 🧪 Syntax Examples

 Defining a good syntax has been one of the biggest challenges in this journey.
-I now understand why some languages made syntax decisions I once judged harshly 😅.
+I now understand why some languages made syntax decisions I once judged harshly.
 It's not easy — especially when you also have to think about performance, IL generation, and how every small choice might impact memory, the runtime, or even GC pressure.
 A decision made just to make code look "pretty" can have deep architectural consequences.